 What’s The Cause Of Varicose Veins?

 The main cause of varicose veins is pressure and poor blood flow, which damages the vein walls and valves.
 Blood circulation to the heart is restricted and slowed down.
 This can cause the blood to build up in certain places and thus, the veins grow larger, and become distorted, resulting in varicose veins.

 Of course, genetics plays a key role in everything.
-But, other lifestyle factors can cause or trigger varicose veins.
+But, other lifestyle factors can cause or trigger it.

 - Sitting or standing for long periods of time